Read this post to learn how to stop feeling undeserving of good things, the things that you truly want with all your heart.

 However, if you set unrealistic goals continuously, you’ll start to believe you are a failure.

 Instead of thinking that you’ve failed this time, you’ll start to think and believe that you fail all the time because, well, you’re failing all the time.
 You don’t know how to set SMART goals.

 - Realistic or Reasonable

-It’s worth mentioning that all these criteria depend on your skills, knowledge, abilities, experience, and even your level of concentration.
+It’s worth mentioning that all these criteria depend on your skills, knowledge, abilities, experience, and even your concentration level.

-I did my best to do that, but with time, I understood I just can’t.
+I did my best to do that, but with time, I understood I just couldn’t.